 A pro number is a sequential numbering system that is used to identify freight bills.
 A Pro number is like a social security number for your shipment because it is unique to every individual shipment.

-This acronym stands for Freight On Board.
+This acronym officially stands for Free on Board as defined by the Uniform Commercial Code but informally you may also hear Freight On Board.
 The term FOB is commonly used to indicate who pays loading and transportation costs, and/or the point at which the responsibility of the goods transfers from shipper to buyer.

 FOB Shipping Point or FOB Origin indicates the buyer pays shipping cost and takes responsibility for the goods as soon as the goods leave the seller's premises.